 With respect to the value added tax, in order to be able to pay it, the branch office must register for VAT with the authorities in Cyprus.

 Our Cyprus company formation agents can help you register your company for VAT.
+We can also provide information on the requirements related to the creation and registration for taxation of a branch in Cyprus in 2021.

 Foreign companies interested in having a business presence in Cyprus must often choose between branches and subsidiaries.
 However, a Cypriot branch office has several advantages over the subsidiary.
 Among these benefits we mention the following: